GChristensen/enso-portable/readme.md

 Enso Launcher allows to launch programs found in the Windows Start menu (or picked manually using the `learn as open' command) and perform many other operations with a text command line triggered by the CAPSLOCK key.
-It's possible to create your own commands using Python programming language.
+It's possible to create your own commands in Python programming language.

-Find more information on command authoring in the tutorial available at Enso settings pages (use the tray menu or 'enso settings' command to reach them).
+Find more information on command authoring in the tutorial available at Enso settings pages.

 #### History